UPPMAX/bianca_workshops/docs/extra/julia.md

 sftp> put -r .julia
 ```

 - That may take a while since you are sending thousands of files.
-Consider archiving the .julia directory (a copy) and then tranfer it with the ``put`` command.
+Consider archiving the .julia directory (a copy) and then transfer it with the ``put`` command.

 - **Alt 2: Just transfer the latest installed julia package(s)**